Circus Trapeze With Ammed and the Flying Tuniziani

 We have all heard the phrases, 'you only live once' and 'life is short.'
 My favorite is 'celebrate life; this is not a dress rehearsal.'

 Recognizing special moments of ‘today’ is an important part of life; it is easy to get caught up in our daily routines and not absorb the magic of what is happening around us.
 For Ammed Tuniziani, being on top of the world and doing what he loves best is never taken for granted.

 “I have trapeze, my wife and my family.
 It is all truly a gift from God.”

 “So,” I asked Ammed mischievously, “you’ve got the quad, when do we start working on five revolutions?”

 “Well,” he said laughing, “Not yet but maybe soon.
 I have a lot more quadruples in me and the mechanics need to stay consistent.
 But you never know when that time will come.
 Meanwhile, we will keep practicing and dreaming.”

 Keep flying, my friends, your dreams are 35 feet straight up.

 Big Apple Circus

-To see Ammed and the Flying Tuniziani in person, check out the tour page for the Big Apple Circus.
+To see Ammed and the Flying Tuniziani in person, check out the Big Apple Circus tour page.
 In addition to Dandino (and Luciana) Garcia’s roller skating act and Gamal Garcia’s juggling, the Big Apple show features wire walkers Nik Wallenda and the seven-man Wallenda pyramid; animal trainer Jenny Vidbel and her liberty horses; contortionist Elayne Kramer; and aerialist Erendira Wallenda.